Global Teamwork for Healthcare

 An Luo, TEAMS President Asia-Pacific, saw that the project’s research would have to extend past the nation’s borders.
 “To compete with worldwide brands like Siemens, we’d have to look at insights beyond those in China.
-We needed both a seamless user experience and an entirely new take on visual brand language to get into the market.”
+We needed both seamless user experience and an entirely new take on visual brand language to get into the market.”

-“We tried the machines ourselves by acting out the role as a patient,” said Zhihui Shi, TEAMS User Experience Designer.
-“From there we could match the patients’ emotions in going through these kinds of procedures.”
+“We tried the machines ourselves by acting out the role as a patient,” said An Luo, TEAMS Shanghai President.
+“From there, we could match the patients’ emotions in going through these kinds of procedures.”

 As each team came together and compared their experiences, the key findings jumped out.

-In fact, many patients felt claustrophobic in the machines—or highly uncomfortable when they had to hold various poses in front of a scanning machine.
-Cultural differences pointed to varying patient procedures; for example, a Shanghai hospital built their own stairs leading up to machine—instead of taking the time to raise and lower the machine electronically.
+Many patients felt claustrophobic in the machines—or highly uncomfortable when they had to hold various poses in front of a scanning machine.
+Cultural differences pointed to varying patient procedures; for example, a Shanghai hospital built their own stairs leading up to the machine—instead of taking the time to raise and lower the machine electronically.
 Insights led to faster and more efficient solutions for both patients and clinical staff.

 An Luo, president of TEAMS Shanghai hinted to the group’s inspiration following the research phase “We were driven to create a device that would really hold up to that heavy traffic.
 The ease of maintenance and ease of using each product's most common functions became the guiding principles.”